percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 ### Prepare the backup with the keyring file plugin

-To prepare the backup specify the keyring-file-data.
+To prepare the backup, specify the keyring-file-data.

 ```{.bash data-prompt="$"}
 $ xtrabackup --prepare --target-dir=/data/backup \
 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-After xtrabackup takes the backup, the following message confirms the action:
+The following message confirms that the xtrabackup binary completed the action:

 ??? example "Confirmation message"